Never miss a visitor or parcel delivery with a doorbell camera – great for keeping an eye on your home.

 - Detection: Determine with a high degree of certainty whether or not a person is present

 - Recognition: A high degree of certainty that an individual is the same person seen before.

-- Identification: Detail sufficient to enable establishment of identity beyond reasonable doubt.
+- Identification: Detail sufficient to enable the establishment of identity beyond a reasonable doubt.

 In the traditional doorbell when you push the button that action closes a circuit to ring a chime inside your home.

 With a doorbell camera, technology is a bit more complex.